 In this guide techUK has identified a number of key areas where our members may face challenges in the event of no deal if preparations are not made.
-We have also provided links to general Government guidance and self diganosis tools to prepare members for the UK to leave the EU on 31 October.
+We have also provided links to general Government guidance and self diganosis tools to prepare members for the possibility of no deal.

 This page will be updated when new guidance becomes available, however for any further questions or requests for information on techUK's Brexit work please contact Neil Ross who leads on techUK's Brexit policy and no deal preparedness.